GilleM/Travel-reviews/README.md

 - to respect CRUD functionality so users can create, read, edit and delete the contents they wrote,
 - to include "Search field" so users can get familiar with the destinations they would like to go,
 - to write interactive JavaScript code so it can help with more intuitive UX (e.g. navbar on mobile devices)
-- generally, to make an interesting and usefull backend web page that can help travellers to leave their experience and read the others' in order to get more information
+- generally, to make an interesting and usefull backend web page that can help travellers to describe their experience and read the others' in order to get more information

 ### The business goals of this website is: